tulip-control/omega/doc/doc.md

 they are converted to [binary decision diagrams (BDDs)](
     https://github.com/johnyf/dd)
 for certain operations.
 An assignment to variables is represented by as a `dict`.
-In most places where formulae are used in data structures, an assignment can also be used, provided that the data structure is fed to a suitable algorithm.
+In most places where formulas are used in data structures, an assignment can also be used, provided that the data structure is fed to a suitable algorithm.
 Partial assignments leave the unassigned variables free ([open world semantics](https://en.wikipedia.org/wiki/Open-world_assumption)).